tuzig/www.tuzig.com/content/pages/bio.md

 ## Experience

-### Beit Hatfutsot - The museum of the jewish people
+### Beit Hatfutsot - The museum of the Jewish people
     Aug 2015 -

 Software Architect